 The first time you install Oracle software on a computer, Oracle Universal Installer prompts you to specify the path to the Oracle Inventory directory.
-All subsequent installations of Oracle software use the same Oracle Inventory directory.
+For all subsequent installations of Oracle software, the same Oracle Inventory directory is used.

-Setting up the Oracle home directory
+Setting up the Oracle home